mattiachiarle/CMSmall/README.md

   ```
   request parameters: pageid, i.e. the id of the page that we want to modify

-  In request body we've 4 arrays of blocks:
+  In request body we've 4 arrays:
-    - blocks: it contains the blocks that were in the page before the edit.
-It is used to access the original blocks and to display all the blocks during editing.
+    - blocks: it contains all the blocks related to the edited page.
     - addedBlocks: ids of all the blocks that are added.
     - updatedBlocks: ids of all the blocks that were already present but that were modified.
     - deletedBlocks: ids of all the blocks that have been deleted.